The subject of remote working continues to be a top priority for HR teams.

 Employees who are unfamiliar with the concept may struggle with being isolated from colleagues, while managers may have concerns about how to performance mange people from a distance and keep productivity high.

-So, what can HR do to support staff and ease the transition to widespread remote working as the battle against the Coronavirus continues?
+So, if your business is yet to embrace remote working and is something your staff are clamoring for, what can HR do to support staff and ease the transition to widespread remote working?

 1. Set the ground rules